Factoring polynomials over function fields: Running time estimates and finding a suitable place

 It remains to make explicit how to find a suitable place $v$ and compute $d$.
 We are given a function field $K/k$ and $f \in K, f \ne 0$, we need to construct a place $v$ of $K$ such that $v(f)=0$, as well as an uniformizer for this place.
 Without loss of generality, we assume that $k$ is finitely generated over its prime field.
 We can also assume that $f \notin k$, for otherwise the condition $v(f)=0$ is automatic and we can replace $f$ by an element of $K \setminus k$ in order to produce the place $v$.
 Under this additional hypothesis, there are only at most $2[K:k(f)]$ places of $K$ with $v(f) \ne 0$ as $[K:k(f)]=\sum_v \max\{0,v(f)\} = -\sum_v \min\{0,v(f)\}$.
 Hence, to find $v$ it suffices to generate enough places of $K$ until a place with $v(f)=0$ is found.
 It seems that such a search is, at the moment, unavoidable.
-While, in some cases (e.g. $k$ finite, $K=k(x)$) this is easy, it can be difficult in the generality we work with and some of the literature seems to gloss over this point.
+In the case $k$ finite, $K=k(x)$, for example, $f(x) = a(x)/b(x), a(x),b(x) \in k[x]$ and all that is required is an element $\alpha$ (possibly in an extension of $k$) with $a(\alpha)b(\alpha) \ne 0$ which can be found by a simpleminded search over a suitably large extension of $k$.
+However, such a search can be more difficult in the generality we work with and some of the literature seems to gloss over this point.
 We assume $K/k(f)$ separable.
 For a general discussion of how to reduce to this case, see \cite{Steel}.
 Then $K=k(f,g)$ for some $g \in K$ and there is $P(x,y) \in k[x,y], P(f,g)=0$.
 We then find $\alpha \ne 0$ in $k$ or in an extension field such that $P(\alpha,y)$ is separable.
 There is a place of $K$ corresponding to each irreducible factor of $P(\alpha,y)$ over $k(\alpha)$ and, if $m(x)$ is the minimal polynomial of $\alpha$ over $k$, then $m(f)$ is an uniformizer for any such place, as $m(f)$ is an uniformizer for the corresponding place of $k(f)$ which, by construction, is unramified in $K$.
 An easy way of ensuring that $P(\alpha,y)$ is separable is to require that it be irreducible in $k(\alpha)[y]$.
 This has the advantage that irreducibility tests are easier than factorization and that $m(x)=x-\alpha$ in this case.
 On the other hand, this makes the degree of the place bigger.